 Angry bosses that are never content with your work need to be spoken to with seriousness and boundaries need to be created.
 If that doesn’t work, it’s time to start seriously thinking about a job search.

 Next we have our family members.
 Again, boundaries are key.
 Family members that encourage you to doubt your decisions or regret choices you have made need to have their boundaries reassessed.
-Life is too short to allow other people to drag you down and encourage feelings of stress and anxiety, so do not let them make you feel negative or disappointed.
+Life is too short to allow other people to drag you down and encourage feelings of stress and anxiety.
+Don’t let them make you feel negative or disappointed.

 Calming Activities To Try

-There are a wealth of calming activities that might just be the perfect way for you to occupy your time, so it’s a great idea for you to give some of these a try!
+There are a wealth of calming activities that might just be the perfect way for you to occupy your time.
+So it’s a great idea for you to give some of these a try!
+Try everything and see what works for you!

-First off, the Chinese tradition of meditation is one of the oldest practices on record that can encourage greater feelings of peace and tranquility, and there are thousands of tutorials and sequences online that you can take advantage of to begin your meditative journey.
+First off, the Chinese tradition of meditation is one of the oldest practices on record that can encourage greater feelings of peace and tranquility.
+There are thousands of tutorials and sequences online that you can take advantage of to begin your meditative journey.
 I absolutely love meditation and it has always helped me find my inner calm.

 Calming Social Media

 Following inspirational accounts on social media and refreshing your smartphone to become a more calm-friendly environment will help to improve your levels is positivity.
-Stop following accounts and influencers that bring up negative and toxic feelings and start focusing on brands, accounts, and influencers that help you focus on what’s really important.
+Stop following accounts and influencers that bring up negative and toxic feelings.
+Start focusing on brands, accounts, and influencers that help you focus on what’s really important.

-You might want to try searching for some influencers that are respected for other more valuable reasons, such as Prem Rawat who is a recognised ambassador for peace.
-There are many inspirational people and pages on the internet that you can take advantage of, so don’t be afraid to do some research and identify where you need some calming inspiration in your life!
+You might want to try searching for some influencers that are respected for other more valuable reasons.
+Prem Rawat who is a recognised ambassador for peace.
+My own instagram which is super colorful!
+Accounts that inspire you.
+There are many inspirational people and pages on the internet that you can take advantage of.
+Don’t be afraid to do some research and identify where you need some calming inspiration in your life!

 Find a Calming Hobby

 There are so many hobbies that can help you focus on being calmer.
 Things that engage your mind like legos and puzzles are great!
 Hobbies that help you busy your hands like crochet and knitting are awesome great helpers.
-You can get artsy and creative with drawing or paint, as long as you let it be fun instead of focusing on perfection!
+You can also get artsy and creative with drawing or painting.
+THe important thing is letting it be fun instead of focusing on perfection!